WinVector/vtreat/Examples/Classification/Classification.md

 to the output may fail to pass the threshold.
 So it may make sense for the data scientist to filter (or not) as they will.

-The variables can be appraised in a non-linear fasion as follows:
+The variables can be appraised in a non-linear fashion as follows:

 ``` r
 d %.>%